Asia-Pacific has grown into the world's largest market for cashless transactions. Find out what are the top APMs here.

 12. Different Businesses, Different Needs

 For example, if your business model is subscription-based, your payment platform must support repeat payments from customers.
-And also, be capable of receiving payments from multiple sources while also supporting local platforms - thus allowing you to support your customers from as many payment avenues as possible.
+And also, be capable of receiving payments from multiple sources while supporting local platforms - thus allowing you to support your customers from as many payment avenues as possible.

 And what if you're operating a niche or high-risk business?
 Did you also know that high-risk merchants are subject to higher fees from payment gateways?